dpplweb/dppl-content/_posts/roberta/0601-01-01-get-a-library-card.md

 - [create an online account](link to MyCatalog) to renew your items, place holds and keep track of what you check out

-- check out an e-reader or tablet to take home
+- check out an e-reader or tablet to take home (ask at the third floor information desk for more details)

 - sign up for a public computer